olgierdh/practical_mp/PITCHME.md

 * Whenever the choice or structure is limited and depends on type or types
     * Calling functions in some order described via type lists
     * Generating bindings for an API like a programming language or just a library

+---

+### What kind of problems we can solve using metaprogramming ?

+Metaprogramming can be used:
 * For generating data using math functions
     * Lookup tables ( trigonometric functions, textures )
     * Datastructures accessed at compile time
     * Algebraic datatypes ( tuples, variants, etc... )

+---

+### What kind of problems we can solve using metaprogramming ?

+Metaprogramming can be used:
 * For selecting processing path based on type qualities
     * Using memcpy instead of assignment operator for types that are trivially copyable
     * Auto serialization/deserialization

+---

+### What kind of problems we can solve using metaprogramming ?

+Metaprogramming can be used:
 * For optimisation
     * Small buffer
     * Static polymorphism